The Post-Skill Designer

 I still remember the day when I first used a printer.
 I had to get word processing software on my DOS machine, I think it was a program called Word Star.
 I used that to write out “Welcome to the Fete!” in the largest font that was possible to produce with it.
 I then printed it out on this dot matrix printer that I got access to at my cousin’s place and I was amazed by the signage that got printed in about 10 minutes!
 It was exhilarating.
 Thinking back on it now, the banner looked pretty bad and it wouldn’t pass any graphic artist standards.
 But I think the excitement was largely driven by the fact that I could do all this myself without going to a specialist banner maker and paying the “big bucks” for a banner that I couldn’t afford as a 7th grader.

 I feel we are at a similar point in time today.
 The authorship of websites, applications and other software has become democratised.
 The skill barrier that existed before has largely been taken down.
-With the advent of course on YouTube, this was already the trend, but there was still a barrier as one had to still learn to use the tools.
+With the advent of courses on YouTube, this was already the trend, but there was still a barrier as one had to still learn to use the tools.
 Today, anyone who can manage to type, or even talk to a computer can now produce a website or an app if they wished to do so.
 Exciting as it is to see our ideas come alive, let’s be clear that only the baseline has been raised, not the top-line.
 AI tools at the hands of an expert would produce much better outputs than someone who doesn’t have that domain knowledge.
 That gap will always remain.
 But we need to be careful to assess whether that gap is pertinent.
-We’ll come back to this point.

 The 8K Television Argument

-The most sold resolution of televisions today are 4K.
+The most sold resolution of televisions today is 4K.
 That’s simply because the eye cannot reasonably distinguish between individual pixels at resolutions higher than 4K.
 So, 8K, while technically superior, is just not worth the premium as it doesn’t qualitatively improve our lives.

 The analogy can be seen in enterprises as well.
 Based on constraints like time and money, the output that “does the job” produced faster will remain more useful than something superior but takes a lot more to produce.
 This will inevitably be the case with the outputs produced by AI.
 They will become good enough in most situations.